Tata Indica: Indica Vista D90 Xtreme Concept (2013)

 With the launch of the Vista D90 Tata also unveiled a new Vista based crossover concept called Vista D90 Xtreme.
 It will be powered by the similar 1.3 Multijet engine, tuned for more power i.e. 115 PS, the engine has been tweaked by Abarth (Performance unit of Fiat) and Tata engineers together.
 The car also features some designing changes like it has a raised suspension of 25mm in order to extend its off-roading capabilities.
 The car also features number of cosmetic changes like a tailgate-mounted spare wheel (to give it the appearance of an SUV), black cladding running through the body, roof rails, flared wheel arches and larger, 16-inch alloy wheels.

 Rally version

-A homologated 1500 cc 115 bhp (86 kW) Indica with sporting suspension and capable of 180 km/h was prepared jointly by Tata Motors and J. Anand of Jayem automotives.
+A homologated 1500cc 115 bhp (86 kW) Indica with sporting suspension and capable of 180 km/h was prepared jointly by Tata Motors and J. Anand of Jayem Automotives.